hoadley-lab/pam50/README.md

 apptainer run ./pam50-full-x86_64-linux.sqfs ./scripts/run_pam50.R
 ```
-The image contains an R environment with all package dependencies and a slimmed down coreutils.
-It can also be used to run an interactive `apptainer shell ...`, or arbitrary commands (`apptainer exec ...`).
+  - It can also be used to run an interactive `apptainer shell ...`, or arbitrary commands (`apptainer exec ...`).
 ## Acknowledgments
 This code base is a simplified / adapted version of that used by Parker et al. Old scripts can be found in [`./.legacy`](./.legacy).